Judge still at 60, Yanks get rain-shortened win over Red Sox

 Most fans had left their seats for dry cover on concourses and under overhangs.
 Some booed when umpires called for the tarp at 9:15 p.m., but torrential rain was soon pouring in the ballpark.
 Loud thunder and lightning flashes accompanied a heavy storm that lasted past 11 p.m.

-“I was hoping the game would continue, but I was happy we were able to see him and hopefully he gets it done next homestand,” said Joe Kelly from Queens.
+“I was hoping the game would continue, but I was happy we were able to see him and hopefully he gets it done next homestand,” said Joe Kelly, a fan from Queens.

 Judge has gone five games without a home run.
 Since connecting for No. 60 on Tuesday night against Pittsburgh to spark a ninth-inning comeback, he is 4 for 15 with three doubles, six walks and six strikeouts.